 Street food is such a big part of Mexican culture and it’s no surprise that you will find special street food playing an integral role during Easter.
 Everyone pours out in the streets and enjoys the delights of street food.
 I enjoy recreating some of my favourite bite-sized street foods when entertaining at Easter.
 It always helps to remind me of being back home!

-Sopes – These are also found everywhere, and are thick pieces of masa shaped into discs and then pinched on the edges to form a vessel.
+Sopes – These are also found everywhere and are thick pieces of masa shaped into discs and then pinched on the edges to form a vessel.
 The sopes are then lightly fried and topped with various toppings.
 We went classic and decided to pair our sopes recipe with our delicious Gran Luchito chipotle Refried Beans, then add fried chorizo, crumbled feta on top, a spoonful of creme fraiche and Gran Luchito Tomatillo Salsa.

 Esquites – Otherwise known as Mexican street corn, we couldn’t not have this on here!
 You can have it as a dip with some Lightly Salted Tortilla Chips, or just eaten alone like they do on the streets (in little cups).
 Check out our Mexican corn recipe.
 What makes this sweet corn recipe so irresistible is the sauce made with parmesan, lime juice, Gran Luchito Chipotle Mayo and coriander.